ritzshubu/Drowsiness-Detection-System/README.md

 A machine learning algorithm to detect the drowsiness of a driver

 Python Libraries Required:

 (Working Internet Required)

 [Recommended To Use Anaconda]

+    OpenCV
+        openCV for computer vision

     scipy (pip install scipy)
        To compute the Euclidean distance between facial landmarks points in the eye aspect ratio calculation

-    OpenCv
-        openCv for computer vision

     numpy (pip install numpy)
-        numpy for basic processing and calcutions ...
+        numpy for basic processing and calcutions

     imutils (pip install imutils)
         to make working with OpenCV easier.